 Public transport in Helsinki is comprehensive and efficient, allowing people to commute easily to and from the suburbs and around the city centre for work and school.
-Most expats living in Helsinki elect not to buy a car as parking is limited and expensive, and using public transport is generally faster and more cost-effective.
-Not only does it cover buses, trains, trams and the metro but also the ferry around the Helsinki archipelago.
+Most expats living in Helsinki elect not to buy a car as parking is limited and expensive, and using public transport is generally faster and more cost effective.
+Not only does it include buses, trains, trams and the metro but also the ferry around the Helsinki archipelago.

 Public transport in Helsinki

 The city has an integrated public transport network coordinated by the Helsinki Region Transport Authority (HSL).
 This means that tickets are valid on buses, commuter trains, metro, trams and the Suomenlinna ferry.

 Tickets can be bought from a kiosk or ticket machine and online through the website and HSL app.
 Expats who plan to commute regularly should get a reloadable travel card.
 It may be possible to buy a ticket on a bus, but it’s advised to check the HSL website and app for up-to-date information.
 Expats can also visit various HSL information offices, such as the main office at the central railway station.

 Helsinki public transport is split into four zones (A, B, C and D), covering not only Helsinki but also Espoo and Vantaa.
 Expats should buy their tickets according to the zones they will be travelling in and can look up more information on the HSL website.
 Holders of the Helsinki travel card can use public transport in zones A and B for free.

 HSL operates an honesty system when boarding trains, trams and the metro, but inspectors do random checks and those caught without a valid ticket face a hefty fine.